 While PI/KHS has always tried to operate in an environmentally conscious manner, the notion of environmental impact has been informed more by Inuit values and worldview than quantified measurements of our programs and organization’s energy footprint.
 In preparation for the construction of a green energy building, and assuming a stronger position of environmental leadership in Nunavut, it is essential that we receive basic training and awareness of key indicators and evaluations of energy use.

-In 2021, we will begin working with Blue Sky Engineering to coach us through understanding how energy use is measured and assessed, how much energy our building and practices consume, and how this compares with other similar institutions at a national scale.
-Understanding this data will allow us to synthesize and better communicate our need to project partners, community members, the Government, and donors/builders for our new cultural facilities.
-The self-reflection of this project will give us a critical starting point for realizing and contributing to new energy solutions.
+In 2021, we worked with Blue Sky Engineering to coach us through understanding how energy use is measured and assessed, how much energy our building and practices consume, and how this compares with other similar institutions at a national scale.
+Understanding this data allows us to better communicate our need to project partners, community members, the Government, and donors/builders for our new cultural facilities.
+The self-reflection of this project gives us a critical starting point for realizing and contributing to new energy solutions.

 In moving forward with our carbon action strategy, we seek to align our work with existing Inuit priorities.
 In 2010, the Hamlet of Cambridge Bay released a Climate Change Adaptation Action Plan which references key areas of action for the community: